RTP Mundo: Launch and early years

 Terrestrial broadcasts started in East Timor in January 1996.
 The launch of the service began with a political message from António Guterres and a representative of the Timorese independence movement.
 The RTP Internacional relay caused interest from RCTI to compete with the station as long as RTP would begin broadcasting content in English, which was never achieved.

 By 1997, the channel was made available to at least 8.5 million subscriber homes, surpassing the one million benchmark in countries with high Portuguese immigration: France, Switzerland, the United States and Brazil.
 As that year was also its fifth anniversary, the channel celebrated with a week of special programming.
 A special program for the fifth anniversary of the channel, Aqui Tão Perto: Portugal - Camões - Comunidades was broadcast, simultaneously with RTP2, for a period of approximately fourteen hours.
 The diaspora groups are connected via satellite in 30-minute slots and featured a report about the Portuguese diaspora in the particular country on those slots.
 The slots were given to the following countries, all of them with significant numbers of Portuguese diaspora: the United States, Canada, Venezuela, South Africa, Australia, Germany, Switzerland, France and Luxembourg.
 In September that year, it broke its Brazilian exclusivity agreement with TVA and started exploiting the possibility of joining other providers.

 On 7 January 1998, RTPi ceased terrestrial broadcasting to Portuguese-speaking countries in Africa, and was replaced by a new separate service, called RTP África, which was available as a terrestrial TV service in some countries, as well as being available via satellite, but RTPi continues to broadcast in Angola and Mozambique.
 RTPi is carried by satellite television services across Africa in various countries such as South Africa, Namibia and Zimbabwe.
+In September, it launched on the Deutsche Telekom-owned digital cable network's newly-launched package for foreign residents (the service is now owned by Vodafone).

+2000s

-In March 2005 it began 'time-shifting' its programming, with three separate schedules for the Americas, Europe, and Asia, so that viewers in different time zones could watch programmes at more convenient times.
+In March 2005, it began 'time-shifting' its programming, with three separate schedules for the Americas, Europe, and Asia, so that viewers in different time zones could watch programmes at more convenient times.

+In September 2007, it signed a new deal with Intelsat to deliver its signal on Intelsat 907 (EMEA feed, shared with RTP África and Intelsat 805 (Americas feed).

+In 2009, the three feeds recalibrated their programming to cater to primetime slots in the target areas.

+2010s

+On 6 January 2014, RTP Internacional announced the creation of separate editions of Telejornal for RTP Internacional Ásia and RTP Internacional América.
+The goal of these bulletins was to provide a prime time news bulletin for the target areas, instead of depending on 24 Horas in the Americas and Jornal da Tarde in Asia.
+The regular 8pm bulletin continued to air live on the EMEA feed.

+2020s

-The channel returned to Sky Brasil after an 18-year absence on August 20, 2022, replacing SIC Internacional.
+The channel returned to Sky Brasil after an 18-year absence on 20 August 2022, replacing SIC Internacional.
 The channel had been available to some former DirecTV subscribers during the 2006-2007 transitional phase.